Everything you need to know about printing with photo paper, paper finishes, size and weight.

 The shine allows you to see more detail in the photo, making the subject clearer and making colours more vibrant; use a glossy paper when you want to see every single detail in the shot.

 It also makes the surface more sensitive to marks like fingerprints and dirt.
+As a general rule when printing with photo paper, you should stick to the following guidelines:

 Similarly, Pearl and Luster are usually different forms of the Satin finish.